nodox/fullstack-bootcamp/chapter1.md

 $ cal 1993
 ```

 This commands lets us see what the calendar looks like for the year 1993.
 Instantly we can find the day we were born.
-Even if you don't learn how to code professionally learning even how to use the terminal for very simple things can make you extremely productive in your daily life. **Note: add more content about terminal commands, other fun exercises,**
+Even if you don't learn how to code professionally learning even how to use the terminal for very simple things can make you extremely productive in your daily life. **Note: add more content about terminal commands, other fun exercises.**

+### Setting up our development environment
+To start coding we are going to need a development environment.
+The purpose of a development environment is to develop code.
+There are other environments that are used to test applications or see how they will behave once they are deployed live, these are commonly called test and production.

+T e need a few tools to setup what we call a development environment
+* Notes:
+    * Previous chapter will need to go over what is coding.
+    * Explain the purpose, why, how, and impacts and technology trends

+## Download Docker
+Navigate to docker community edition to install the latest version of docker.
+We will take at look what docker after we create our first app.
+[Follow this link to the downloads page.](https://www.docker.com/community-edition) Choose the package that fits our computer.
+Once installed start up docker.